 Materials and methods

 Sampling site and the period of observations.
 Water temperature, water salinity, and the zooplankton abundance have been monitored in Chupa Inlet (Kandalaksha Bay, the White Sea), at the standard station D-1 (65 m depth; 66°19′50″N; 33°40′06″E) since 1961 (Fig. 1).
-Data from this monitoring site are recorded in the database "White Sea Hydrology and Zooplankton Time-Series: Kartesh D1" (https://www.st.nmfs.noaa.gov/copepod/time-series/ru-10101); this dataset was used as the data source in this study.
-The period from 1963 to 2018 was used for the data analyses, because in the first two years there existed gaps in the data for several species.
-Some gaps in the observations occurred also during the periods of the ice formation and melting, because of danger for the explorer working on the instable ice.
+Data from this monitoring site are recorded in the database "White Sea Hydrology and Zooplankton Time-Series: Kartesh D1" (COPEPOD.
+Interactive Time-series Explorer METABASE, 2018); this dataset was used as the data source in this study.
+The period from 1963 to 2018 was used for the data analysis, because in the first two years there existed gaps in the data for several species.
+Some gaps in the observations occurred also during the periods of the ice formation and melting, because of danger of working on the instable ice.
 However, they did not influence the analysis because we chose seasons less affected by these gaps – spring and summer – to calculate average abundances of animals.
-We used approximating models for calculation of phenological indices, which allowed us to deal with these gaps (see beneath).
+We used approximating models for calculation of phenological indices, which allowed us to deal with gaps (see below).

+Fig. 1.
+Position of the ampling site (D-1 Station).

 Sampling scheme and methods.
 Monitoring was conducted from research vessel during ice-free period and from the ice in winter.
 Zooplankton sampling was performed every ten days during the ice-free period and monthly from the ice, except for the period of 1962–1969, when the sampling was performed every ten days all the year round.
 The zooplankton were sampled from standard water layers (0–10 m, 10–25 m, and 25–65 m) by vertical hauls by closing Juday net (mesh size 200 μm; mouth diameter 37 cm, mouth area 0.1 m2).The samples have been immediately preserved with formaldehyde (final concentration 2–4%).
 In total, more than 3400 samples have been collected and processed since 1961.
 The sample processing was performed by the standard methods (Harris et al., 2000).
-Briefly, the samples were concentrated to 100-mL or 200-mL volume according to the organisms' concentration assessed visually, and three 1-mL aliquots were taken using a Hensen stempel pipette from concentrated sample to count the abundant species and their stages (whose numbers in an aliquot exceeded 10 ind.); less abundant and large species were counted individually for the whole sample.
+Briefly, the samples were concentrated to 100-mL or 200-mL volume according to the organisms' concentration assessed visually, and three 1-mL aliquots were taken using a Hensen stempel pipette from concentrated sample to count the abundant species and their stages (whose numbers in an aliquot exceeded 10 ind.); less abundant and large species were counted individually in the whole sample.
 The counting was performed in the Bogorov’s counting chamber.
 Animals were identified down to the species or genus level.
 Developmental stages of the copepod species Calanus glacialis and Pseudocalanus spp. were determined to nauplii, CI–CV copepodites, and mature specimens of CVI, i.e. males and females.
-Copepodite stages of the other, smaller copepod species were combined at counting in a following way: CI–CII ("juveniles") and CIII–CV ("copepodites").
+Copepodite stages of the other, smaller copepod species were combined at counting in a following way: [CI+CII] and [CIII+CIV+CV].
 The abundance was expressed as a number of individuals per one cubic meter (ind. m-3).

 Temperature was measured in parallel to the zooplankton sampling.
-During the period of 1961–2006, the water temperature was measured by reversing thermometers mounted on a bathometer BM-48 at 0-m, 5-m, 10-m, 15-m, 25-m, 50-m depths and near the bottom (63–65 m) or by bathythermograph GM7-III.
+During the period of 1961–2006, the water temperature was measured by reversing thermometers mounted on the Nansen bottle (BM-48) at 0-, 5-, 10-, 15-, 25-, 50-m depths and near the bottom (63–65 m) or by bathythermograph GM7-III.
 Since 2006, the water temperature has been measured by CTD probe MIDAS 500 (Valeport Ltd.) on continuous profiles from surface to bottom.
 Prior to active application of the new equipment, we intercalibrated CTD with reversing thermometers and bathythermograph.
-No significant discrepancies were found.
+No significant discrepancies were found within the limits of accuracy of old equipment.